-The first day as a Ukrainian refugee: a warm bed, guilt and cursing of Putin
+First day as a Ukrainian refugee: Warm bed, guilt and cursing Putin

 “It’s the feeling that you have left your whole life behind, and you have a long way ahead,” Ira said.

-Ludmila entered the room, and offered Ira her hand.
+Ludmila entered the room and offered Ira her hand.
 They were both crying.

-Ludmila said she’d wanted to open her home to Ukrainians is because she, too, had once felt like a victim of war.
-It was a much smaller conflict — a war in the early-1990s between Moldova and a breakaway Russian area of Transnistria — and she never had to flee her home.
+Ludmila said she’d wanted to open her home to Ukrainians because she, too, had once felt like a victim of war.
+It was a much smaller conflict — a war in the early 1990s between Moldova and a breakaway Russian area of Transnistria — and she never had to flee her home.
 But the fighting came within six miles of her house.
 And she said she could still vividly remember many of the crucial moments.
-Like saying goodbye to her husband, as he was leaving for the front lines.
+Like saying goodbye to her husband as he was leaving for the front lines.
 Like receiving the news of a neighbor killed in battle.
 Like seeing her husband come home, just 31 years old, his hair suddenly gray.

 It was almost lunchtime.
 Ludmila had to get ready for the next guests, and Anya and Ira still didn’t know where they might go.
 Day No. 2 as refugees was just beginning.